mmfrenkel/pinnochios-pizza/README.md

   <img src="./site_images/login.png" width="700" title="Login">
 </p>

-If no credentials exist, customers may register for an account by providing a username, their name and their email.
-If the username is already taken, a customer will be prompted to provide another username.
+If their credentials do not exist, a customer may register for an account by providing a username, name and email.
+If the username is already taken, the customer will be prompted to provide another username.
 If the username is available, their account will be created and the user will be redirected back to the login page to login.